valkey-io/valkey-doc/docs/data-types/sorted-sets.md

 ---
-title: "Redis sorted sets"
+title: "Valkey sorted sets"
 linkTitle: "Sorted sets"
 weight: 50
 description: >
-    Introduction to Redis sorted sets
+    Introduction to Valkey sorted sets
 ---

-A Redis sorted set is a collection of unique strings (members) ordered by an associated score.
+A Valkey sorted set is a collection of unique strings (members) ordered by an associated score.
 When more than one string has the same score, the strings are ordered lexicographically.
 Some use cases for sorted sets include: